Why do we experience cravings?

 If your body is relaxed and fully restored with good quality sleep, then your cravings are less likely to be so bad.
-A lack of sleep is more likely to make you feel more stress, anxious and give rise to wobbly blood sugar levels the next day.
+A lack of sleep is more likely to make you feel stressed, anxious and can give rise to wobbly blood sugar levels the next day.
 If you’re struggling to sleep some supplements could help you drift off.
 Try our herbal remedy Dormeasan made from fresh extracts of valerian and hops or work on topping up your magnesium or B vitamin levels – both of these nutrients help support your nervous system and therefore your ability to nod off.

 Although this is often the last thing you want to do if your period is due, exercise really can help you to handle your stress levels that little bit better.
 As you exercise you release feel-good chemicals called endorphins which help to calm the nervous system.
 Remember, even a simple walk constitutes as exercise!